 But you probably want to track more than just your SEO changes.
 For example, you might be wondering:

 The user experience and conversion rate are just as important as where your pages rank.
-It doesn’t matter if you are bringing in thousands of visitors if none of them are signing up for your newsletter or sticking around on your website.
+It doesn’t matter if you attract thousands of visitors if none of them sign up for your newsletter or stay on your website.

 That’s where MonsterInsights can help.
 Inside the plugin dashboard, you will get access to a treasure trove of information.
 MonsterInsights is the best Google Analytics plugin for WordPress, bringing real-time stats and conversion tracking to your dashboard.